CZECH REPUBLIC TRAVEL GUIDE CONTENTS

 Low Season (Jan-Feb) – The weather is very cold in winter so the perfect time for travelers who love to dress up warm and escape the crowds.
 Bear in mind that attractions in smaller towns may be closed in this season.

 Mid Seasons (March & April, Oct & Nov) – With cooler weather, the shoulder months make for the best exploration; another time to avoid the huge crowds that Summer brings.
 Spring is also the blossom season when the fruit trees are in full flower, so coming here in April is considered to be the prettiest month.

 High Season (May-Sep, Dec) – As the weather is all sun from June to August, tourists flock here in this season, especially at weekends and over the holidays.
 Although it can rain, this doesn’t stop the crowds of thousands that you’ll come across at all major tourist destinations.

 Yes, many cities in Europe are break-your-bank expensive, but the Czech Republic is thankfully not one of them.
 Based on our experience, the Czech Republic’s basic accommodation, transport, food and, of course, beer is affordable.

 When traveling around the Czech Republic, you could budget for as low as 1,800 Kč per day ($80) very easily with accommodation being the largest expense.
-This budget is lower end, taking into account staying in hostels, self-catering or eating at local spots, using public transport, and with minimum sightseeing admissions.
+This budget is on the lower end, taking into account staying in hostels, self-catering or eating at local spots, using public transport, and with minimum sightseeing admissions.
 For a guide to different types of travel, here is a rough break down of costs: